MODFLOW-USGS/modflow6/distribution/README.md

 These should occur roughly in the order presented above.
 The procedure is automated in the `.github/workflows/release.yml` and `release_dispatch.yml` workflows.

 **Note**: `git`- and/or GitHub-related steps are omitted from this section.
 See the [Procedure](#procedure) section below for a step-by-step recipe for creating and distributing release with the help of GitHub Actions.

-### Update deprecations

-Newly deprecated MF6IO options are included in the release notes.
-See the [developer docs](../DEVELOPER.md#deprecation-policy) for more info on MF6's deprecation policy, searching for deprecations among DFNs, and generating a deprecations table for insertion into the release notes.

 ### Update release notes